chinsn810/ChinmaySuresh-Data-Engineering-EmployeeDatabase-Capstone-Project/README.md

 2)	Create database and tables in Hive, and load AVRO files into the tables. hive -f capstone1.hql

-3)	Establish connection between PySpark and Hive metastore.
+3)	Establish connection between PySpark and Hive.

 4)	Data Analysis with Impala (ImpalaQL) and PySpark (Spark SQL) on Hive tables.